Category Archives: 2019 Films

 Grade: B+

-Oftentimes unpleasant with shifting character allegiances, Luce (2019) is a painful look at race relations.
+Often unpleasant with shifting character allegiances, Luce (2019) is a painful look at race relations.
 The clever nuance is the relationships between people of the same race.
-Superior acting rises the film above just simply a nice idea as heavyweights like Octavia Spencer and Naomi Watts lend credibility to a small indie film.

-The result is sometimes muddied waters and an unclear direction but the effort is exceptional and a worthy subject matter in modern times.
+The result is sometimes muddied waters and an unclear direction, but the effort is exceptional and a worthy subject matter in modern times.

-The film is down and dirty and makes no apologies for what it’s dissecting.
-The co-writer and director, Julius Onah, a Nigerian-American man, offers glimpses of grandeur, and impossible to guess how it will end.
-We wonder if he bases the story on his own very real experiences and I am eager to see what projects he comes up with in the future.
+The film is down and dirty, and no apologies are given for what is dissected.
+The co-writer and director, Julius Onah, a Nigerian-American man, offers glimpses of grandeur, and it is impossible to guess how it will end.

-I realized I was rooting throughout for one character and then suddenly I was disappointed in their actions and my allegiance shifted to another of the principal characters.
-This is key and a positive to a good character-driven film.
-At times though the character’s actions are questionable and more than one mighty shake of the head in disbelief will be experienced.
+I realized I was rooting for one character, and then suddenly, I was disappointed in their actions, and my allegiance shifted to another of the principal characters.
+This is key and a positive aspect of a good character-driven film.

-Liberal-minded parents Amy (Watts) and Peter Edgar (Eli Roth) have adopted Luce (Kelvin Harrison Jr.), a child of refuge and a dangerous third-world country.
+Liberal-minded parents Amy (Watts) and Peter Edgar (Eli Roth) have adopted Luce (Kelvin Harrison Jr.), a child of a refugee from a dangerous third-world country.
 It is referenced that they have spent years in therapy to repair the damage he has suffered as a child.
-It is implied he learned to shoot and possibly kill at a young age.
-Now a teenager, and Americanized, Luce is popular in high school and a star scholar and track star.

 Life is good.
 Or is it?

-He challenges and makes an enemy of this teacher, Harriet Wilson (Spencer) who is extremely tough on students of color, being black herself.
+He challenges and makes an enemy of this teacher, Harriet Wilson (Spencer), who is extremely tough on students of color, being black herself.
 She snoops through one student’s locker and finds drugs, ratting on him and blowing his chances for a scholarship.
-When she finds fireworks in Luce’s locker she is appalled and makes it her mission to entangle his parents but could she have planted them herself?

 Is she out to get Luce, jealous of his success when she has had to struggle for hers?
 Tensions mount between Harriet and Luce as the story unfolds.